fgeoffroy/-Re-Assortative-matching-and-search/README.md

 ## Running the code: quick guide

-To create a new environment with all necessary packages called RescienceGeoffroy, in a terminal and in the `code/` directory type (this requires Anaconda, does not work with Miniconda)
+To create a new environment with all necessary packages called RescienceGeoffroy, in a terminal and in the `code/` subfolder type (this requires Anaconda, does not work with Miniconda)

 ```bash
 $ conda update conda